Riverside Initiative’s Faculty

-Ariel Carson, m.AmSAT, is the associate director of RIAT as well as a faculty member.
+Ariel Carson, m.AmSAT, SEP, is an associate director of RIAT as well as a faculty member.
 She received her teaching certification (1600 hours over 3 years) through Alexander Technique New York City (ATNYC), headed by teachers Nanette Walsh and John Nicholls.
-She has assisted at The Julliard School, as well as taught at Boston University where she earned her BFA.
+She has assisted at The Juilliard School, and taught at Boston University where she earned her BFA.
 Ariel previously worked as a teaching artist for the Leadership Program, teaching leadership skills through the arts to under-served students in New York City public schools.
-She has completed the basic training in Trauma First Aide, a method to help “reduce and prevent the long term effects of acute traumatic stress reactions”, and she is now incorporating Somatic Experiencing into her work, helping people release traumas that have gotten stuck in their nervous system and body.
+She is the organizer of the Healing for Activists NYC chapter.
+Ariel also utilizes her training as a Somatic Experiencing practitioner to help people release and resolve trauma.
 From her work with U.S. veterans, to performers, to activists, to the LGBTQ community, Ariel is most interested in teaching the Alexander Technique as part of a holistic and multifaceted approach to cultivating greater sustainability, vitality, and freedom in the body-minds of her current and future clients. www.redefiningposture.com

 Contact Riverside Initiative for the Alexander Technique